alfmunny/MIT6.824-Distributed-Systems/README.md

 # MIT 6.824: Distributed Systems

-The 6.824 is a very interesting course of MIT on distributed systems.
+The 6.824 is a great course on distributed systems from MIT.
 Alongside the lectures, you also have a chance to implement a basic distributed system using Go by going through 4 labs.
 You are going to learn and implement MapReduce, Raft, Sharding and a lot of other stuff.

-How to approach it:

-1. Watch the lecture videos with the handouts from the course.
-2. Read the papers
-3. Taking your own notes.
-4. Implement the labs

 Online Content:

 - [Course Homepage](https://pdos.csail.mit.edu/6.824/index.html)
 - [Course Video](https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB)

+How to approach it:

+1. Watch the lecture videos with the handouts from the course
+2. Read the papers
+3. Taking notes
+4. Implement the labs(repeating the step 1 and 2)

 ## Notes on Lecture